-This digital publishing project seeks to make available fully searchable facsimile PDF editions of the magazines edited by poet Alice Notley.
-The project currently includes the complete runs of Scarlet (1990-1991) and Gare du Nord (1997-1999), both co-edited with Douglas Oliver.
-Notley's Chicago, a legal-size mimeograph magazine published from 1972-1974 in Chicago and Wivenhoe in Essex, England, will be added to the collection in the near future.
+This digital publishing project makes available fully searchable facsimile PDF editions of the magazines edited by poet Alice Notley.
+This includes the complete runs of Scarlet (1990-1991) and Gare du Nord (1997-1999), both co-edited with Douglas Oliver, and CHICAGO, a legal-size mimeograph magazine published from 1972-1974 in Chicago and Wivenhoe in Essex, England.
 These magazines have generously been made available courtesy of Alice Notley.
-Please share widely.
+Scans of CHICAGO were provided by Emory University’s Stuart A. Rose Manuscript, Archives, and Rare Book Library.

 A strange thing has been happening where when Alice Notley's work is described it's started to sound as if The Descent of Alette is the beginning of her career when, of course, there's more than twenty years of work that precedes it and an incredible amount of work since.
 Last year I asked Alice what she thought about her work being talked about as if it's split into two halves.
 She said: "Oh, it’s not even that it’s two halves, it’s that nobody wants to take it all on.
 Everyone’s really fucking lazy.
 They want me to be one thing.
 They want to pin down everybody and they want them to be one thing that they can call confessional or experimental or whatever.
 And I tried them all out because I just have to.
 And I’m not one thing.
 Hardly anyone does me justice therefore."